cdpierse/script_buddy_v2/README.md

     - To run the scraper change directory to imsdb_scraper with `cd imsdb_scraper`.
 As I haven't built any pipelines currently to run the scraper and save it's output simply run `scrapy crawl scriptSpider  -o scripts.json -t json` and for now manually move this output file to `script_buddy/data/` and you'll be good to go.

-- *script_buddy* contains the model classes and utility script parsing functions for cleaning up the film scripts to include only action descriptions, scene descriptions, and dialogue.
+- *script_buddy* contains the model fine tuning notebook, utility script parsing functions, tweepy bot code, and streamlit application code.
+    - If you'd like to run the streamlit app locally
+        - clone this repo
+        - `pip install requirements.txt`
+        - `cd script_buddy`
+        - `streamlit run app.py`

+    - This should open an instance of the app for you to experiment with.
+Running it for the first time may take a while as the model needs to be downloaded from huggingface's model hub.